tgoossens/tinythinfilm/README.md

 These scripts are a generalization of the equations developed and validated for the 2D case.
 Numerical and experimental validation for the focused light cases is still lacking.

+ ##  Very fast Ray Optics approximation
+- Very fast Ray Optics approximations for lenses with vignetting

+ ## Wave optics
-- Focused on and off-axis light for a thin-lens
+- Light focused from circular apertures: on and off-axis
-- Collimated light
+- Plane wave in 3D space

 # How to use